Squidly1408/Minecraft_clock/readme.md

 The project was created as a fun experiment to merge real-world timekeeping with the familiar Minecraft aesthetic.
 It’s ideal for those who want a dynamic, minimal clock that feels like it came straight from a pixel world.

+## For Windows Download
+To get the app for windows, without having to install and set-up Python, you should be able to go the folder labeled "dist" then you should see and .exe file you can download and run.

+main
+  - dist
+      - Minecraft_clock.exe

 ## 🧱 Features

 - Frameless, always-on-top window with transparent background